uptane/uptane-standard/uptane-standard.md

   * The Primary ECU's unique identifier (e.g., the serial number)
   * A list of ECU version reports as specified in {{version_report}}

-Note that one of the ECU version reports should be the version report for the Primary itself.
+Note that one of the ECU version reports SHOULD be the version report for the Primary itself.

 ##### ECU version report {#version_report}